Enhanced Uplink Data Detection for Massive MIMO with 1-Bit ADCs: Analysis and Joint Detection: Data Detection Strategies

 \subsection{Enhanced Multi-UE Data Detection Strategies}

-E-SUD proposed in Section~\ref{sec:DD_A} maps each soft-estimated symbol of the target UE to one of the $L^{K}$ expected values of the soft-estimated symbols based on the minimum distance criterion.
-This method is impractical since it performs an exhaustive search over the set of expected values of the soft-estimated symbols corresponding to the target UE resulting from all the possible data symbol vectors, whose size grows exponentially with the number of UEs.
-In addition, it does not take advantage of the interdependence among the soft-estimated symbols of the interfering UEs as it treats each UE individually.
-Hence, we present two data detection strategies that exploit this interdependence: \textit{1)} joint data detection (JD) and \textit{2)} $N$-point joint data detection ($N$-JD).
-We compare our proposed data detection strategies with RML proposed in \cite{Ngu21}.
-RML is a reformulated ML detection problem that approximates the cumulative distribution function of a Gaussian random variable with a sigmoid function, thereby circumventing the non-robustness issue of conventional ML detection \cite{Ngu21}.
-The corresponding formulation and discussion are reproduced for convenience in Appendix~\ref{sec:App D}.
-On the other hand, the JD and $N$-JD strategies use the minimum distance criterion to map each soft-estimated symbol in \eqref{eq:x_hat} to one of the expected values of the soft-estimated symbols as described in Section~\ref{sec:Ex}, and thus to one of the possible data symbols in $\setS$.
+E-USD proposed in Section~\ref{sec:DD_A} maps each soft-estimated symbol of the target UE to one of the $L^{K}$ expected values of the soft-estimated symbols based on the minimum distance criterion.
+This method is highly inefficient since it treats each UE individually without leveraging the interdependence among the soft-estimated symbols of the interfering UEs.
+To address these issues, we propose two data detection strategies that exploit this interdependence: \textit{1)} joint data detection (JD) and \textit{2)} $N$-point joint data detection ($N$-JD).
+The proposed JD and $N$-JD strategies use the minimum distance criterion to map each soft-estimated symbol in \eqref{eq:x_hat} to one of the expected values of the soft-estimated symbols, which are detailed in Section~\ref{sec:Ex}, and thus to one of the possible data symbols in $\setS$.